- Challenge Overview

 During the IDEATE phase, our goal was to collectively brainstorm solutions…to the prioritized issues identified in the INQUIRE phase!
 These four issues included (1) urban agriculture, (2) food & nutrition education, (3) transportation and (4) alternative retail models.
 We rose to the challenge and came up with 271 ideas (view the ideas below).
 For a full recap of the IDEATE phase, click here.

-An “idea map” is now being created based and will be used to help inspire action as we move into the INVESTIGATE phase.
+The next step?
+Creating a “idea map” that will be used to help inspire action as we move into the INVESTIGATE phase.

 Almost done!
 The goal of the IMPACT phase is to further prepare the “do-ers” for implementation.
 While our process may be ending, the impact is just starting.